 To manage brand identity, organizations should invest in a brand management system that helps them stay consistent while still having the flexibility and the speed necessary to succeed in today's market.
 Components of this system might include a style guide, brand management software, and employee training.

 Basically, it's brand identity applied.
 Brand identity design is the actual process of creating the logo, color palette, typography, etc.

-With these definitions in mind, what follows is an overview of the 7 key elements of brand identity design you'll need to include to have a strong, consistent, and attractive brand.
+With these definitions in mind, what follows is an overview of the 7 key design elements you need to create a brand identity that is strong, consistent, and attractive.

 1. Clear brand purpose and positioning